 Did you know that dental hygiene can start before babies even have teeth?
 There are many benefits to starting young when it comes to teeth and gum health.
 Not only does good gum health begin in infancy, but early dental hygiene teaches kids to pay attention to their teeth.
-Around your child’s first birthday, it’s also time to see a pediatric dentist in Bridgeton, MO for an exam and teeth cleaning.
+Around your child’s first birthday, it’s also time to see a pediatric dentist in Maryland Heights for an exam and teeth cleaning.

 Here’s how to get your kids off to a great start with teeth brushing.